Updated July 25, 2023

 Difference Between CFA vs CFP

-Chartered Financial Analyst (CFA) and Chartered Financial Planner (CFP) both prestigious certifications in their respective fields.
+Chartered Financial Analyst (CFA) and Chartered Financial Planner (CFP) are both prestigious certifications in their respective fields.
 If you want a kick start in the finance industry, you must be confused between these two exams.
 Both of these exams are gateways in the field of finance.
-CFA and CFP are unique in their own ways.
-As both of these require a lot of time, money, and energy So, before selecting one, have a thorough look at both of these exams and decide what suits you the best.
+However, CFA and CFP are unique in their own ways.
+As both of these require a lot of time, money, and energy, before selecting one, thoroughly examine both of these exams and decide what suits you best.

 Below are the top 12 differences between CFA vs CFP:

 Let us discuss some of the major key differences between CFA vs CFP:

 - CFP targets individuals as their clients to meet their financial goals for the long term. e.g., Education for the child, buying a house.
 CFA targets wealth management and financial planning for huge organizations like JP Morgan, Deutsche Bank, HSBC, Citigroup, Bank of America, etc.

 - The CFA focuses on investment management skills which are required on a global level.
 CFA works with corporate clients, while a CFP works at an individual level.
 Candidates acquire real-world portfolios and advanced investment management skills through participating in the CFA Institute program.
 CFA is directly involved with trading assets -commodities, currencies, and derivatives.
 The CFP manages an investment portfolio for a particular client.
 CFP often outsources trading; CFP has little knowledge about everything.